Maine coon grooming tips

 Do Maine Coon cats shed?
 The short answer is—yes, they absolutely do!

 These majestic cats, native to the U.S. and specifically the state of Maine, are known for their luxurious, thick coats.
-They have fancy ear furnishings and fluffy tufts on their paws.
 It’s part of what makes them so gorgeous.
 But with all that beauty comes one simple truth:

 Why Do Maine Coons Shed?